-REQUIRED EXAM: VS. GCS.
-Lung Sounds.
-HEENT.
-Posterior Pharvnx
+REQUIRED EXAM: VS, GCS, Lung Sounds, HEENT, Posterior Pharynx

 - Safety First!
 Assure a Chemical source of burn is NOT a hazard to responders.
-Assure an Electrical source of burn is OFF or no longer ٠ contacting pt.
-Never overlook the possibility that a burn injury may be the result of child abuse / non-accidental trauma. - High Voltage Electrical Burns (>600 volts) require spinal immobilization, continuous cardiac monitor and immediate IVF regardless of . external appearance of injury - Chemical burns require removal of contaminated clothing, brush away dry powder before irrigation.
-Flush with copious warm water on . scene and continue irrigation en route - Burns to face and eyes, remove contact lenses prior to irrigation - Early advanced airway is strongly recommended if suspicion of inhalation injury.
-Signs and symptoms include carbonaceous sputum, facial burns or edema, hoarseness, singed nasal hairs, agitation, hypoxia or cyanosis rauma Protocols - Pediatric
+Assure an Electrical source of burn is OFF or no longer contacting pt.
+Never overlook the possibility that a burn injury may be the result of child abuse / non-accidental trauma. - High Voltage Electrical Burns (>600 volts) require spinal immobilization, continuous cardiac monitor and IV access regardless of external appearance of injury - Chemical burns require removal of contaminated clothing, brush away dry powder before irrigation.
+Flush with copious warm water on scene and continue irrigation en route.
+Be sure to brush excess away and remove contaminated clothing BEFORE beginning irrigation Burns to face and eyes, remove contact lenses prior to irrigation - Early intubation is strongly recommended if suspicion of inhalation injury.
+Suspicion is high in patients involved in an enclosed space fire, who have facial burns or show signs of airway involvement; carbonaceous sputum, facial burns or edema, hoarseness, singed nasal hairs, agitation, hypoxia or cyanosis - Indications of possible Cyanide Poisoning Exposure to fumes from burning Nitrile (polyurethane, vinyl) Seizures, coma, cardiac arrest, headache, vertigo and/or cherry red skin color from increased venous O2 concentration